dotlang/language/Enhancements.md

 also needs `[` which is a single key letter, does not need shift.
 `int MyClass this.f(int x)`  this is confusing

-? - Do we still have a base class for all template instances like `Stack`? we have methods that are not bound to a type like T:
+N - Do we still have a base class for all template instances like `Stack`? we have methods that are not bound to a type like T:
 `int [Stack<T> this].push(T data)...`
 `int [Stack this].clear()...`  this does not need type T, so if we write a method like `f(Stack ss)` we can call clear method on ss. but not push and pop. right?